-Wausau, Wisconsin: The Leigh Yawkey Woodson Art Museum announces New Mexico artist Timothy David Mayhew as its 2020 Master Artist who will be honored during the Museum’s 45th annual “Birds in Art” exhibition this fall.
+Wausau, Wisconsin: The Leigh Yawkey Woodson Art Museum announces New Mexico artist Timothy David Mayhew as its 2020 Master Artist; a selection of his work will be featured during the Museum’s 45th annual “Birds in Art” exhibition this fall.

 Mayhew’s journey as an artist, he said, “has been a long and often solitary one, striving to perfect drawing, composition, and painting skills.”

 “For me, it is about getting out of bed long before the sun rises to hike my gear to just the right location to witness and study nature at its finest,” Mayhew said.
 “It takes years, decades even, to be able to capture the subtleties of the quality of light and the unique behaviors of the charismatic megafauna I encounter.
 When the many years of diligence and hard work are rewarded, especially by the affect my artwork has on viewers and occasionally by receiving awards, it makes it all worthwhile.”

 In announcing the 2020 Master Wildlife Artist, director Kathy Kelsey Foley said, “Timothy’s notable career references Old Master practices and mediums that imbue his highly accomplished artworks – oil paintings and chalk drawings, alike – with both a seriousness and a distinct, uniquely Mayhew quality.
 Timothy adds another dimension to the Woodson Art Museum’s Master Artist roster.”

 When Mayhew received the news of his Master Artist selection via a phone call from Museum director Kathy Kelsey Foley, “I nearly dropped the phone,” he said.
 “In the past, I have been fortunate to receive awards for my work and have even received academic accolades for the research I’ve done on the traditional drawing materials of the Old Masters; the Woodson Art Museum Master Artist recognition takes me to a new level.”